sgoertzen/heroic-clicker/README.md

 ## Warnings!
 ### Relics Destroyed
 Any relics you get will be destroyed before ascending.
 Feel free to pause the game (F11) and check your relics during a run.
-### Active Window Requirement
+### Works better with clicker heroes in front
-The window must be active for the script to detect if auto-progression is off and to detect your highest gilded hero.
+The clicker heroes window must be active for the script to detect if auto-progression is off and to detect your highest gilded hero.
 Hero leveling is also much faster with the window active.
-Everything else works with the window in the background.
+There are fall backs in case you want to run this in the background, but they make the run slighly less efficient
 ### Pause
 Using F11 to pause the grinding does not pause the ascension timer.